Wildlife-Systems/ws-node/README.md

 ## Development
 * Development of this script was done as part of the Leverhulme Trust funded Automated Acoustic Observatories project at the University of York.
-* Additional development was undertaken as part of the Urban Nature Project at the Natural History Msueum, London.
+* Additional development was undertaken as part of the Urban Nature Project at the Natural History Museum, London.